berachain/docs/apps/core/content/nodes/quickstart.md

 # Berachain Run A Node Quickstart ⚡

-This will walk you through on setting up a testnet `bArtio` RPC archive node with `beacond` consensus client and a `reth` execution client.
+This will walk you through on setting up a testnet `bArtio` RPC archive node with `beacond` consensus client, by building it from source, and a `reth` execution client.

 :::tip
 **NOTE:**